 Oat flour can often be used like wheat flour, and there are many recipes that call for it.
 While you can experiment with substituting it for wheat flour with a 1:1 ratio, since it is naturally gluten-free and more absorbent than wheat flour, most recipes will need some modifications.

 For best results, I recommend finding recipes that specifically use oat flour.
-There are so many delicious options from sourdough bread to pancakes to cookies and other desserts!
+There are so many delicious options from muffins to pancakes to cookies and other desserts!

 How to Store